email@example.com • Heller-Brown Building • 160 • 781-736-4148

 Dr. Simon founded the American Jewish World Service (AJWS) in 1984 and was its President until June 1989.
 At this time, he served on the executive committee of InterAction, the association of U.S. international development organizations.

 During his AJWS years, and beyond, Dr. Simon collaborated with Israeli scientists Drs.
 Shlomo Navarro and Jonathan Donahaye, and the American disaster mitigation specialist, Frederick C. Cuny of Intertect, which resulted in sweeping innovation in the technology of emergency food relief and methods for on-farm and national grain storage.
 Simon directed the establishment and monitoring of UN World Food Programme field trials for elimination of losses of emergency grain en route to or in areas of famine.
-This work led to his founding of Grain Protection International, an NGO, and founded GrainPro Inc. which is today the leader in hermetic storage of durable grains eliminating chemical insecticides and the ozone-depleting fumigants mandated by the Montreal Protocol.
+This work led to his founding of Grain Protection International, an NGO, for further R&D. Subsequently, Dr. Simon founded GrainPro Inc. which is today the leader in hermetic storage of durable grains eliminating chemical insecticides and the ozone-depleting fumigants mandated by the Montreal Protocol.

 At the request of the Soros Foundation, the International Rescue Committee and Intertect, Dr. Simon worked on Sarajevo relief during the Serbian siege of the city assisting Fred Cuny to design and implement emergency winterization programs.
 Their major effort was the construction of a below ground water treatment plant that provided the only potable water for the city during the war.
 Sadly, Fred Cuny was killed on another Soros mission two years later in Chechnya.